Jeffrey and Jill Erickson

 The Ericksons are believed to have committed eight bank robberies in the Chicago metropolitan area in 1990 and 1991.
 Their modus operandi was for Jeffrey to announce a hold-up while wearing a fake beard and carrying a police scanner, while Jill prepared the getaway cars.
 She killed herself after a high-speed chase, while Jeffrey was killed after attempting to escape the custody of two United States marshals.
-He had already shot and killed one marshal before being mortally wounded by a police detective, whom Erickson also killed.
+He had already shot and killed one marshal before being mortally wounded by a police detective.

 The 1996 film Normal Life was based upon the Ericksons' exploits.

 Early life

 Jeffrey was born on December 11, 1958, to Jack Erickson, a telephone company middle manager, and June, a stay-at-home mother.
 He was raised in Morton Grove, a suburb of Chicago, Illinois, together with his older brother, Jim.
 In 1977, after graduating from Niles West High School, where he was a member of the swim team, Jeffrey joined the United States Marine Corps, where he acquired excellent marksmanship skills.

 Jill was born on January 30, 1964, as the younger of two girls raised by adoptive parents Carl Cohen, a pharmacist, and Fran Cohen, a child education specialist, in Niles, Illinois.

 Jeffrey met Jill in a bar near her home on the day she turned 17.
 He nicknamed her "Gorgeous" due to her long blond hair.
 Jeffrey later stated that "Jill and I were crazy about each other".
 After dating for six months, they moved in together, partly as a result of the strain Jill was feeling due to her parents' impending divorce.
 Jeffrey and Jill were married in a civil ceremony on July 29, 1983.